Reisen/Bruh/README.md

     cd ../
     pip install -r requirements.txt

-Make sure Redis is running.
-Then simply run `python bruh.py` to start bruh, then next run Walnut to start the connections to IRC.
-Modifications can be made to bruh and the python can be killed and restarted without issue, Walnut will maintain the connection to IRC at all times.
+Edit `walnut/config` to setup the IRC networks Walnut should connect to, then start it to connect.
+Once connected, run `python bruh.py` to run Bruh.
+You can background both processes, bruh can be killed safely at any time and Walnut will continue to run, this makes testing changes pretty smooth.

 [Walnut]: https://github.com/Reisen/Walnut
 [old standalone]: https://github.com/Reisen/Bruh/tree/old-base